craftcms/docs/docs/6.x/extend/events.md

 - **Cancelable** events should `use CraftCms\Cms\Shared\Concerns\ValidatableEvent`, and the emitting context can proceed based on `$event->isValid`.
 As with the legacy `CancelableEvent`, the last handler to set `isValid` wins.
 - **Handleable** events should `use CraftCms\Cms\Shared\Concerns\HandleableEvent`, and the emitting context can check `$event->handled` to determine whether a handler intervened.

-As an alternative to handleable events, `Event::until()` or `event(..., halt: true)` can be used to capture the first non-null return value from a handler.
+As an alternative to handleable events, `Event::until()` or `event(..., halt: true)` can be used to capture the first non-null return value from a handler (and skip further handlers), without an intermediate variable.
-Similarly, instruct other developers to return `false` from an event to prevent further handlers from running.
+Similarly, developer may return `false` from a “halting” event to prevent subsequent handlers from running.

 [Dispatchable](laravel:events#dispatching-events) events provide an alternative pattern:

 ```php
 DeliveryConfirmed::dispatch($args);
 ```

+### Naming Events

+We have adopted an “object-action” pattern for our event names:

+- `InputOptionsResolving` — “Resolving” generally corresponds to our historical use of “define” events.
+This one replaces the `EVENT_DEFINE_OPTIONS` constant and `DefineInputOptionsEvent` event.
+- `EntryTypeDeleting` — “Deleting,” “saving,” “restoring,” and other -ing events are typically emitted _before_ something takes place, and should be used to prevent or modify behavior.
+This used to be `EVENT_BEFORE_DELETE`
+- `SectionSaved` — “Saved” and other past-tense actions replace `AFTER_*` events, and indicate that something has taken place (and can no longer be modified or prevented).

+As a result, most event constant names have semantically changed, and cannot be automatically transformed (i.e. with regular expressions).
+Refer to the docblocks for each constant to locate the new event class.

 ## Listeners